-The Emo-Pain dataset [6] contains IMU and sEMG data collected from 26 healthy and 22 CP participants performing physical activities selected by physiotherapists.
-Healthy participants (non-athlete) were included to capture natural idiosyncratic ways of moving, rather than considering a gold standard model of activity execution which is no longer an approach used by physiotherapists during rehabilitation.
+The EmoPain dataset [6] contains IMU and sEMG data collected from 26 healthy and 22 CP participants performing physical activities selected by physiotherapists.
+Healthy participants (non-athletes) were included to capture natural idiosyncratic ways of moving rather than considering a gold standard model of activity execution that is no longer an approach used by physiotherapists during rehabilitation.
 Healthy participants were assumed to show no protective behavior during the data collection.
-Whilst the original dataset contains data from 22 patients, 4 patients were left out because of errors in their sEMG data recordings.
-In order to avoid biasing the model towards healthy participants, 12 healthy people were randomly selected.
+Although the original dataset contains data from 22 patients, 4 patients were left out because of errors in their sEMG data recordings.
+To avoid biasing the model towards healthy participants, 12 healthy people were randomly selected.
 As a result, the data used in this work is collected from 12 healthy and 18 CP participants.